 The soup is creamy because the vegetables are cooked, then pureed.
 It has an interesting layer of flavors thanks to spices like coriander, curry powder, ginger, and mustard.
 This is a soup that, while unique, is sure to please anyone at the dinner table.Continue to 5 of 8 below.

 05 of 08

-If you're looking for a freshwater fish recipe, this pan-fried trout with garlic and lemon is fantastic.
+If you're looking for a freshwater fish recipe, this pan-fried garlic-lemon trout is fantastic.
 It uses New Zealand's prized trout and cooks them up in a tasty dish, complete with grilled cherry tomatoes and buttery mashed potatoes.
 It's an entire meal!

 06 of 08

 What would Australia be without a classic meat pie?
-These are a favorite for sporting events and working lunches because they're so easy to transport.
+This recipe for Aussie meat pie is a favorite for sporting events and working lunches because they're so easy to transport.
 They're also filled with hearty goodness, including a tomato-based mix of lightly spiced ground beef.

 07 of 08

 When it comes to Sunday dinner, many tables will feature lamb and the traditional lamb roast has long been a favorite.

 This recipe is a classic that lightly seasons the preferred cut of meat with rosemary and garlic.
 It is roasted on a bed of potatoes until it is mouth-wateringly delicious.
 Really, it's extremely simple to make, but you don't have to tell anyone that little secret.

 Everyone loves a little sweet treat every now and then and there are some tried and true favorites in Australia and New Zealand.
 Among the easiest are jam thumbprint cookies, in which a dollop of your favorite jam (often strawberry) is placed in a well of dough.